PgBiel/elembic/src/element.typ

                   ref-figure(tag, synthesized-fields, ref-label)
                 }

-                if not contextual and has-ancestry-tracking {
+                if not contextual and store-ancestry {
                   tag.ctx = (ancestry: ancestry)
                 }